rthrs/personal-website/content/_index.md

 Hi!
 I am a {{< accent >}}Senior Software Developer{{< /accent >}} with over seven years of experience, holding a Master's degree in Computer Science from the University of Warsaw.

-In my previous role, I focused on {{< accent >}} creating modern front-end applications {{< /accent >}} with a strong emphasis on high interactivity and performance.
+In my previous role, I focused on {{< accent >}} creating modern front-end applications{{< /accent >}} with a strong emphasis on high interactivity and performance.
 I believe that an essential skill for a developer is not just mastering a single tool, but the ability to efficiently learn and apply the best technology for the task at hand.

 ### Experience